dopamine-lab/godlike/README.md

 # Godlike
-#### A cool PHP debug tool
+#### PHP debug tool for controlling time and randomness while testing.
+Predictability is all.

----

 ## Overview

-This is a collection of debug/help PHP classes, intended to be prepended on every CGI or CLI PHP script.
+Godlike is a collection of debug/help PHP classes intended to be prepended on every CGI or CLI PHP script.

-*Disclaimer:* Godlike is **not safe or recommended** to be used on production.
+It allows time control and time travel, as well as seeding the RNG for complete predictability of every request even for random based software.

+Godlike also has the *experimental* ability to seed the RNG and system time on linux if libfaketime is installed.
+It will use /etc/faketimerc to set the timestamp.

+**IMPORTANT:** Godlike is made for **debug** and **testing** purposes only!
+Do not use it in production unless you know what you're doing.

+## Usage

 Just require the ```prepend.php``` file in the beginning of the entry point PHP script (usually index.php).
 If PDO is compiled for override (PDO class name is changed to PDO_original), the main script will also override PDO to track queries and log stats about time and query/transaction count.

-Godlike also has the ability to seed the RNG and system time on linux if libfaketime is installed.

 **PDO override restrictions:**
 - MySQL autocommit OFF is not supported.
 It will just not work as expected.